ANCIENT MEETS MODERN AS AMERICAN RESEARCHER PRINTS LIFELIKE MODEL ANIMALS

 Few technologies are as up to date as 3D printing, and it’s still developing at incredible speed.
 Its open source nature means there are dozens of teams, and thousands of enthusiastic hobbyists, constantly working to advance its capabilities.
 The result is a pace of progress that the careful, methodical R&D department of a big company could never match.
 But in among all this cutting-edge activity, a scientist is using 3D printing to create the most beautiful – and accurate – models of extinct creatures that have ever been made.

 Dr Allan Drummond, an assistant professor of biochemistry at the University of Chicago, likes trilobites.
 These extinct woodlouse-like invertebrates are among the most familiar prehistoric animals, and almost every natural history museum has a good selection of their fossilised remains.
 Drummond wanted to make something different, though.
 Fossils show dead trilobites, lying flat on the ancient ocean floors as sediment slowly buried them.
 He wanted to create an image of them as they were in life, walking on their many legs with their long antennae waving around them.
-He soon found out that 3D printing was the ideal way to recreate that appearance.
+He soon found out that 3D printing was the ideal way to recreate that appearance and made plans to create 3D printed trilobites.

 Drummond began with pencil sketches of various trilobites to decide which one would make the best model.
 Finally he decided on a variety known as Ceraurus.
 These lived around 465 million years ago, in a huge inland sea covering parts of what’s now Canada and New York state.
 Depending on the exact species they ranged from about a quarter of an inch long up to five inches, so Drummond could pick a species that fitted comfortably in his hand.